Meet these innovators who were instrumental to the advancement of broadband technology.

 He also served as president of Forest Hill Technology and acting CTO at YAS Broadband, both consulting companies in the technology arena specializing in cable infrastructure.

-Dr. Rouzbeh Yassini is a serial entrepreneur, philanthropist, Founder of the YAS Foundation, and acting Executive Director of the University of New Hampshire Broadband Center of Excellence, an interdisciplinary initiative devoted to the advancement of broadband Internet technology and services globally.
+Dr. Rouzbeh Yassini is a serial entrepreneur, philanthropist, innovator and is acting Executive Director of the University of New Hampshire Broadband Center of Excellence, an interdisciplinary initiative devoted to the advancement of broadband Internet technology and services globally.

 Dr. Yassini is widely known as the “father of the cable modem,” reflecting his pioneering work in cable broadband technology as the founder and CEO of LANcity and as prominent contributor to the CableLabs Data over Cable Services Interface Specification (DOCSIS), a pillar of today’s worldwide, multi-billion-dollar broadband industry.